rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-NOTE: Defined in +active_support/core_ext/string/inflections.rb+.
+NOTE: Defined in `active_support/core_ext/string/inflections.rb`.

-#### +humanize+
+#### `humanize`

-The method +humanize+ gives you a sensible name for display out of an attribute name.
+The method `humanize` gives you a sensible name for display out of an attribute name.
 To do so it replaces underscores with spaces, removes any "_id" suffix, and capitalizes the first word:

 ```ruby
 "name".humanize           # => "Name"